 I’ve reported from around the world, including New Orleans after Hurricane Katrina and northeast Japan after the 2011 Tohoku earthquake and tsunami.
 More recently I worked as a reporter at Mizzima News, a multimedia news outlet based in Yangon, Myanmar.

 As a longtime staffer at Maclean’s I wrote about politics and about crime and culture from across North America, including three years as the magazine’s Calgary bureau chief.
 Before that I worked at the National Post, as a crime reporter, and the Ottawa Citizen.

-I’ve received one National Newspaper Award nomination and eleven Canadian National Magazine Award nominations (I won a silver NMA in 2016 for my Maclean’s profile of Elton McDonald, whose secret tunnel in north Toronto captured the imaginations of readers around the world).
+I’ve received one National Newspaper Award nomination and 12 Canadian National Magazine Award nominations (I won a silver NMA in 2016 for my Maclean’s profile of Elton McDonald, whose secret tunnel in north Toronto captured the imaginations of readers around the world).
 My first newspaper job was at The Sioux Lookout Bulletin, in Sioux Lookout, Ont., pop.
 5,000, well northwest of Thunder Bay.

 I studied philosophy at McGill, got a master’s in journalism at Carleton, and have spent time living in Europe, Asia and South America.
 I’ve published fiction in The Antigonish Review, and have written a novel, The Enchanted Prisoner, set in the gambling underworld of 1950s Hull, Que.